Legal

 9. Children's Privacy

-Bloodwork.org is not intended for individuals under 18 without parental consent.
-We do not knowingly collect data from children under 13 (or 16 where applicable).
+Bloodwork.app is not intended for individuals under 18 without parental consent.
+We do not knowingly collect personal data or health data from children under 13 in compliance with the Children's Online Privacy Protection Act (COPPA), or under 16 where required by applicable law.

 10. Changes to This Notice